-- A. Excavate subsoil from areas to be further excavated, relandscaped, or regraded. - B. Do not excavate in rain or snow. - C. Do not excavate frozen materials. - D. Blasting is not allowed. - E. Do not excavate wet subsoil or excavate and process wet material to obtain optimum moisture content. - F. When excavating through roots, perform Work by hand and cut roots with sharp axe.

-- G. Remove excess subsoil not intended for reuse and dispose of in accordance with these Technical Specifications. - H. Benching Slopes: Horizontally bench existing slopes greater than 4:1 (H:V) to key placed fill material to slope to provide firm bearing. - 1.
-Do not exceed maximum slope of 4:1 (H:V) unless otherwise noted on the Drawings or directed by the Engineer. - I. Stability: Replace damaged or displaced subsoil as specified for fill. - J. Notify Owner of any utility damage at once so emergency measures can be taken.
-The Contractor will pay for any required repairs. - K. Remove and exclude water, including storm water, groundwater, irrigation water, and/or other waters, from all excavations.
+- A. Excavate subsoil from areas to be further excavated, relandscaped, or regraded. - B. Do not excavate in rain or snow. - C. Do not excavate frozen materials. - D. Blasting is not allowed. - E. Do not excavate wet subsoil or excavate and process wet material to obtain optimum moisture content. - F. Remove excess subsoil not intended for reuse and dispose of in accordance with these Technical Specifications. - G. Benching Slopes: Horizontally bench existing slopes greater than 4:1 (H:V) to key placed fill material to slope to provide firm bearing. - 1.
+Do not exceed maximum slope of 4:1 (H:V) unless otherwise noted on the Drawings or directed by the Engineer. - H. Stability: Replace damaged or displaced subsoil as specified for fill. - I. Notify Owner of any utility damage at once so emergency measures can be taken.
+The Contractor will pay for any required repairs. - J. Remove and exclude water, including storm water, groundwater, irrigation water, and/or other waters, from all excavations.
 Dewatering wells, well-points, sump pumps, or other means shall be used to remove water and continuously maintain groundwater at a level below the bottom of excavations.
-Water shall be removed and excluded until backfilling is complete and all field soils testing have been completed. - L. Excavation Below Fills and Embankments: The subgrade areas beneath embankments shall be excavated to remove not less than the top 1 foot of native material and, where such sub-grade is sloped, the native material shall be benched.
-After the required excavation or over-excavation has been completed, the top 12 inches of material shall be scarified and moisture added or material dried to optimum moisture and the exposed surface shall be proof rolled. - M. Excavation under areas to be paved shall extend to the bottom of the sub-base.
+Water shall be removed and excluded until backfilling is complete and all field soils testing have been completed.

+- K. Excavation Below Fills and Embankments: The subgrade areas beneath embankments shall be excavated to remove not less than the top 1 foot of native material and, where such subgrade is sloped, the native material shall be benched.
+After the required excavation or overexcavation has been completed, the top 12 inches of material shall be scarified and moisture added or material dried to optimum moisture and the exposed surface shall be proof rolled. - L. Excavation under areas to be paved shall extend to the bottom of the sub-base.
 After the required excavation has been completed, the area shall be scarified a minimum of 12 inches below the subgrade surface and recompacted prior to the placement of the sub-base aggregate and/or base course aggregate.
 The finished sub-grade shall be even, self-draining, and in conformance with the slope of the finished pavement.
-Areas that could accumulate standing water shall be regraded to provide a self-draining subgrade. - N. Damage to existing or new facilities or work caused by the Contractor's operations shall be repaired at no additional cost to the Owner. - O. Material beyond prescribed lines which is loosened by the Contractor's operations shall be removed, replaced and/or compacted, as directed by the Engineer, at no additional cost to the Owner.
+Areas that could accumulate standing water shall be regraded to provide a self-draining subgrade. - M. Damage to existing or new facilities or work caused by the Contractor's operations shall be repaired at no additional cost to the Owner. - N. Material beyond prescribed lines which is loosened by the Contractor's operations shall be removed, replaced and/or compacted, as directed by the Engineer, at no additional cost to the Owner.